Skip to main content

 This book review was long overdue, and though it took longer than it should have, I'm grateful that I had the opportunity to read this book recently.

-I'd like to thank Aneko Press and LibraryThing for providing a digital copy of Surprised by Faith by Dr. Don Bierle for review consideration.
+I'd like to thank Aneko Press and LibraryThing for providing a complimentary copy of Surprised by Faith by Dr. Don Bierle for review consideration.
 All opinions are my own.
 Book Thoughts content is also posted on LibraryThing.

 Book Synopsis